Ethorbit/nzc-docker/README.md

 Open them and change their values as needed.

-### Optimizing
+## Optimizing
 Everything runs on a single machine, so edit: `.limits.env` and change which CPU cores each service runs off of.
 It is already optimized for a 2 core system by default.
 Keep in mind that Garry's Mod and Sven Co-op are single-threaded.

 Note that IO limits, RAM limits, and CPU weights are already configured in the yaml files with no variables provided, they should already be optimized well enough.

+## Configuring

+You can configure the services in `compose/data`.
+If there's a template for a file, **use it** or else your changes will get overriden.

-### Managing Users and groups
+### Users and groups
 You can modify passwords in the .users.env file.
+All containers would need to be restarted after changes.

 You can edit the container user configuration inside `compose/data`, but be careful not to override users and groups that containers rely on to function and to only change the optional ones (There is usually comments inside config files to indicate where custom users are, but just use your best judgement).
-If there's a template for a file, **use it** or else your changes will get overriden.

 Unix users and groups are shared between all containers to make permission management easier, you can configure them in: `compose/data/configs/users/settings.yml`
 **Make sure all ids are unique**.
 If you want to change ids (AKA UID/GID), then you'll need to re-create all containers as well as volumes, or you'll need to manually exec into each affected container and correct their permissions - that's tedious, so make sure not to change ids if you don't want to ever deal with that.